The federal government has committed roughly $13 trillion ($13,000,000,000,000) on pandemic-related spending since early 2020.

 You don’t have to buy real estate directly to invest in it.
 There are many types of real estate investments, some of which are completely passive.

-With a regular brokerage account, you can buy publicly traded REITs.
+With a regular brokerage account, you can buy publicly traded REITs (real estate investment trusts).
 By law, these funds must pay out at least 90% of their profits in dividends, making them a reliable source of passive income.
 But not necessarily a great source of growth, and therefore inflation protection.

-Private REITs are far less regulated, making them more flexible.
+Private REITs, a form of real estate crowdfunding investment, are far less regulated, making them more flexible.
 Some pay high dividends, others reinvest much of their revenue into new properties.
+Reinvesting revenue into growing their portfolio

 But with that lesser regulation comes an even greater responsibility on your end to research funds before investing.
-I’ve invested some of my personal money in Fundrise and Streitwise to further diversify my assets.
-So far so good, although admittedly I haven’t owned them for very long.
+I’ve invested my personal money in Fundrise and Streitwise as part of my investment strategy to build a diversified portfolio of real estate assets.
+So far I’ve been happy with them, but do your own due diligence before investing.

 Refinance Adjustable Long-Term Loans